sharon-ho/sharon-ho/README.md

 From design to implementation, I love being involved in all parts of the software development process.

-Open to all learning and internship opportunities.
+Open to all learning and internship opportunities!

 ### 👩‍💻 I recently worked on